-Tesla eased off the accelerator in manufacturing its new mass-market electric car as the company faces questions over its ability to make new vehicles in large quantities.
+Tesla eased off the accelerator in manufacturing its new mass-market Model 3.
+The company faces questions over its ability to make new vehicles in large quantities.

-The production of the Model 3 has been temporarily suspended, as it remains challenged by problems on the assembly line in Fremont, California.
+The production of the Model 3 has been temporarily suspended, as it remains challenged by problems on the assembly line in Northern California.

-Tesla customers who’ve waited to take delivery of a car they put on a deposit on sight unseen more than two years ago will have to wait a little longer.
+Some Tesla customers have waited for a car they put on a deposit more than two years ago.
+Unfortunately, they will have to wait a little longer.

-It’s at least the second time in recent weeks that production has been halted.
+It’s at least the second time in recent weeks that Tesla has halted production.
 This time, Tesla said it made the move “to improve automation and systematically address bottlenecks to boost production rates.”

 The latest hiccup comes after Tesla surprised investors with a rapid improvement in production pace at the end of March when its output hit 2,000 vehicles per week.

-Some industry experts have suggested that CEO Elon Musk’s ambition to adopt advanced automation on the assembly line was misplaced.
+Some industry experts suggest that CEO Elon Musk’s ambition to adopt advanced automation on the assembly line was too high.

 “Yes, excessive automation at Tesla was a mistake.
 To be precise, my mistake.
 Humans are underrated,” Musk said last week on Twitter.